docker/docs/swarm/swarm_at_scale/deploy-infra.md

 ## Task 3.
 Add the load balancer

-The application uses <a
-href="https://github.com/ehazlett/interlock">Interlock</a> and Nginx as a loadbalancer.
-Before you build the load balancer host, you'll create the configuration you'll use for Nginx.
+The application uses [Interlock](https://github.com/ehazlett/interlock) and Nginx as a loadbalancer.
+Before you build the load balancer host, create the configuration for Nginx.

 1. On your local host, create a `config` directory.